What Is Considered Other Structures on Homeowners Insurance?

 Are Other Structures Included in My Homeowners Insurance?

-You’ll have three options for other structures coverage:
+When shopping for a homeowners insurance policy with American Family Insurance, you’ll have three options for other structures coverage:

 1. You can choose a blanket coverage amount that covers all buildings and structures on your property (except structures used for farming or agriculture).

 2. You can pick and choose which buildings or structures to cover and appropriate coverage levels for each.
+Your agent can help you evaluate the value of your detached structure so you have accurate coverage limits.

 Connect with your American Family agent to review your coverage.
-They’ll be happy to answer your questions and help you determine if you need other structures coverage added to your policy.
+They’ll be happy to answer your questions and help you determine if you need Other Structures coverage added to your policy.